adrianp/silog/README.md

 [logging is done on Android](http://developer.android.com/reference/android/util/Log.html).

-Please report any issues, request new features, or pulls.
+Please report any issues, request new features, or pulls on the GitHub page of the project.